fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 ## Quick Start

   - Install the extension.
-  - Opening or editing a manifest file (`pom.xml` / `package.json`) scans your application for security vulnerabilities.
+  - Opening or editing a manifest file (`pom.xml` / `package.json`/ `requirements.txt`) scans your application for security vulnerabilities.
-  - Right click on a manifest file (`pom.xml`/`package.json`) in the 'Vscode File explorer' or  'Vscode File editor' to display 'Dependency Analytics Report' for your application.
+  - Right click on a manifest file (`pom.xml`/`package.json`/ `requirements.txt`) in the 'Vscode File explorer' or  'Vscode File editor' to display 'Dependency Analytics Report' for your application.

 ## Features

-1. Opening or editing a manifest file (`pom.xml` / `package.json`) scans your application for security vulnerabilities, flag them along with 'quick fixes'.
+1. Opening or editing a manifest file (`pom.xml` / `package.json`/ `requirements.txt`) scans your application for security vulnerabilities, flag them along with 'quick fixes'.

 ![ screencast ](https://raw.githubusercontent.com/fabric8-analytics/fabric8-analytics-vscode-extension/master/images/compAnalysis.gif)